LoyolaChicagoCS/gradhandbook/source/regulations.rst

 Course Loads
 --------------------------------

-A full-time student will usually carry three courses per semester.
+A full-time student will usually carry three courses in fall and spring semesters.
 Course loads for part-time students are worked out on an individual basis.

 We do not encourage students to take more than 3 courses a term, and you should